for-wintercms/wn-bloghub-plugin/DOCS.md

 The assigned Tags can either be accessed directly on the post model using `bloghub.tags` or by using one of the available template components, as described below.
 One of the components allows to build a tag archive page with support for multipe tag queries.
 When enabled you can show posts which must contain all tags (ex. `/blog/tag/tag1+tag2`) or which must contain either of the provided tags (ex. `/blog/tag/tag1,tag2`).

 ## Template Components
-The **BlogHub** OctoberCMS plugin provides the following components.
+The **BlogHub** WinterCMS plugin provides the following components.

 ### [bloghubBase]
-The `[bloghubBase]` component SHOULD be set on all CMS layouts, which are or can be used to display the blog posts, since it provides the basic configuration for all bloghub and RainLab.Blog components (such as the single archive pages).
+The `[bloghubBase]` component SHOULD be set on all CMS layouts, which are or can be used to display the blog posts, since it provides the basic configuration for all bloghub and Winter.Blog components (such as the single archive pages).
 When this component is not set, the default values (as shown below) will be used, when not otherwise changed.

 This component does NOT provide a default template, since it is only be used to configure the exisiting and provided components only.
 Using `{% component 'bloghubBase' %}` will result in an error.